 How do client companies know whether the labor contractor has properly classified contract workers as independent contractors?
 And what can a client company do to best protect itself from this new form of “shared” liability under California law?

-One means for client companies to assure themselves that the labor contractor maintains an enhanced level of independent contractor compliance is through the use of IC Diagnostics™, a proprietary system designed to measure compliance with IC laws and provide tools to minimize IC misclassification liability.
-While IC Diagnostics™ is principally designed for use by businesses that retain ICs directly, the same tools can be effective for a client company in measuring a labor contractor’s level of IC compliance.
+One means for client companies to assure themselves that the labor contractor maintains an enhanced level of independent contractor compliance is through the use of a process such as IC Diagnostics™, a system designed to measure compliance with IC laws and provide tools to minimize IC misclassification liability.
+While a process such as IC Diagnostics™ is principally designed for use by businesses that retain ICs directly, the same tools can be effective for a client company in measuring a labor contractor’s level of IC compliance.

 Oftentimes, even a quick review of a labor contractor’s IC agreement will reveal the general level of its IC compliance, determined in accordance with the applicable state and federal laws.
 Labor contractors that use 1099ers to furnish services to client companies should be favored if their IC relationships, both by contract and in actual practice, reflect a heightened level of IC compliance.
 Those labor contractors that have a diminished level of IC compliance should be disfavored by client companies, especially in California, given the enactment of the new law.